 - Request, through ODR, an accommodation of using a PCA in the classroom and/or housing

-- If a PCA is required in housing, at least 90 days in advance of the officially scheduled move-in date, complete the Accessible Campus Housing Accommodation Request forms and submit appropriate documentation to the Office of Disability Resources to support the medical necessity of having a PCA in campus housing
+- If a PCA is required in housing, complete the Accessible Campus Housing Accommodation Request forms and submit appropriate documentation to the Office of Disability Resources by the required submission date to support the medical necessity of having a PCA in campus housing.

 - Register the PCA with the Office of Disability Resources by submitting a copy of the contractual agreement with the PCA or the PCA’s agency.
 This documentation could cover a specific person, or an agency providing services through more than one PCA.
 The contract must stipulate that the services required by the student will in fact be provided by the PCA.